PCandeias/Python_tut/README.md

 print(a)
 # A variable can be modified, regardless of type
 a='str'
-# To create an array, you can do the following:
+# To create a list, you can do the following:
 tab=[1,2,3]
-# You can also create arrays of different types:
+# You can also create a list of different types:
 tab=[1,'mot',3]
-# You can access a specific element in the array by using [i]
+# You can access a specific element in the list by using [i]
 print(tab[0])
+# You can also modify it as follows:
+tab[2]=5
-# You can use a for loop to iterate through the arrays:
+# You can use a for loop to iterate through the list:
 for element in tab:
   print(element)
 # You can also use if-else blocks similar to other languages: